futurestudio/fixer-node/README.md

 try {
   const data = fixer.base('USD')
 } catch (err) {
-  const info = err.info // is the same as err.message, e.g. "Your monthly API request volume has been reached.
-Please upgrade your plan" const code = err.code // is the fixer.io API code, e.g. "201" which represents "An invalid base currency has been entered."
+  // err.info is the same as err.message,
+  // e.g. "Your monthly API request volume has been reached.
+Please upgrade your plan" const info = err.info

+  // err.code the fixer.io API code,
+  // e.g. "201" which represents "An invalid base currency has been entered." const code = err.code
 }
 ```